SvenRosvall/VLCB-Arduino/docs/Design.md

 This library is still in progress.

 ## High Level Architecture
-The code is organized as a central controller object that controls a transport object, a storage object, a user interface object and a set of service objects.
+The code is organized as a central controller object that controls functionality via a storage object and a set of service objects.

+Services implement various groups of functionalities within VLCB such as events or DCC control.
+The user sketch can select the set of services needed to provide the functionality that is necessary for the VLCB module that is created.
-The library is designed to support a set of different transports such as CAN, Wifi and BLE.
+There are also services for user interfaces and communication over different transports such as CAN, Wifi and BLE.
 Currently only a CAN transport using the CAN2515 chip is included in the library.

 The library supports a set of storage for node variables and event variables in EEPROM or Flash memory.

-The services are split in functionalities so that the user sketch can bring in the functionality that is necessary for the VLCB module that is created.
+A Configuration object controls persistence of node specific data such as parameter, node variables and events using the chosen storage.

 A class diagram is shown below with a selection of concrete implementations of transports, storage, and services.